Photos by Richard Smith Stadium Journey

 Neighborhood 3

-Two restaurants that locals recommend close to the school are Smokey Bones Bar and Grill and Willie Jewells Old School BBQ, which is famous for its Low Country style of BBQ.
-As far as accommodations, you can’t get any closer to the school than the Wingate by Wyndham Hotel located next door to the university.
-You can leave your car at the hotel and just walk to the stadium.
+Smokey Bones Bar and Grill and Willie Jewells Old School BBQ are two great food options in the area while the Wingate by Wyndham Hotel located next door to the university, is a great lodging choice.
 The Hampton Inn is also located in the vicinity of the university.

 Fans 4